Fugitive From Justice

 Our attorneys represent clients during the extradition process to or from Florida.
 Over the years, we have also represented clients in international extradition cases.

-Depending on the circumstances, we can help you avoid the extradition process entirely with an extradition bond if you are able to voluntarily return to the home state.
+Depending on the circumstances, we can help you avoid the extradition process entirely with an extradition bond if you can voluntarily return to your home state.

 Call 813-250-0500.